YiranJing/YiranJing/Douugh_Experience/README.md

 - focus on loss, rather than accuracy , since the model optimizer is minimize the loss function we choice.

 ### Week 5:
-- Neural Network hyperparameter turning: 1. mini gap between train and test dataset, fix overfitting problem.
+- The goal of Neural Network hyperparameter turning: 1. mini gap between train and test dataset, fix overfitting problem.
 2. Try to improve overall accuracy further.
 - Try to build automated tools to remedy data quality issue: find problem and try to fix it.
 Since hard to mini train and test accuracy, and cannot improve model accuracy further.
 Incorrect values(Help system debug) and Inconsistent values(it is a challenge part for NLP modeeling, since it is hard to handle different expressions) are the main issues in the given dataset.
 - Try Fuzzy Matching to reclassify the incorrect classification.